What is SOAP?

 There are many companies working on C web services.
 If you are working or have worked on web services and have good knowledge of Selenium, you are the big fish companies.
 You are looking for.
 There is a lot of scope in career growth in Sop web services.

 The web services are the old web services that are platform-independent uses a common language XML to communicate & transfer data between client and server.
 If you are passionate about making a career in web services, it is demanding from big companies.
-You could be the big fish the companies are looking for their need.
+You could be the big fish the companies are looking for in their need.

 If you are passionate about working on database selenium and creating and deploying web services for a company, it is a simple, fun and fast-growing career path for you.
 Learn with fun and earn at the same time.